midorineko/ESP8266-WiFi-LED-System/README.md

 -Paste the Thing Name from the previous step in here.
 -Click Connect/Disconnect (wifi will disconnect and you can reconnect to your normal network)
 ##Seting up Alexa (Optional)
+-Navigate to "echo.amazon.com"
+-Intall the home skill at https://www.amazon.com/Mr-CatNaps-LEDs/dp/B079PQJNTM -Click the "Smart Home" tab on the left pane in the echo home menu.
+-Click on "Devices"
+-Click "Discover"
+-Your devices should be found and you can use Alexa commands.
+"Alexa turn off bedroom."
+"Alexa set bedroom brightness 10."

 #Congratulations you are set up!
 -Navigate to "leds.mrcatnaps.com"